John Bernard (American politician): Career

 Bernard worked as an iron-ore miner at the Spruce Mine from 1910 to 1916 or 1917.

 In 1916 or 1917, Bernard enlisted in the Army and served on the Mexican border.
 During World War I, he served as an Army Corporal in the 125th Field Artillery.
 He then became a civilian employee in the Army and Navy Intelligence from 1917 to 1919.
-He served overseas fifteen months overseas.
+He served fifteen months overseas.

 After leaving the armed forces and returning home, Bernard found himself blacklisted on the Mesabi Iron Range because of earlier efforts to unionize workers.
 Instead, he became a city fireman from 1920 to 1936.

 Politics and activism

 Bernard served as a delegate to the Minnesota State Farmer-Labor Party conventions in 1936, 1938, and 1940.
 He was elected as a Farmer-Labor representative to the Seventy-Fifth U.S. Congress (January 3, 1937 - January 3, 1939).

-He was the only U.S. Congressman, along with Jerry J. O'Connell, who visited the Second Spanish Republic in October 1937 to support the Soviet-backed Republican faction, which was fighting against the German- and Italian-backed Nationalist faction during the Spanish Civil War.
+He and Jerry J. O'Connell were the only two U.S. Congressmen who visited the Second Spanish Republic in October 1937 to support the Soviet-backed Republican faction, which was fighting against the German- and Italian-backed Nationalist faction during the Spanish Civil War.

 He ran unsuccessfully for reelection in 1938 to the Seventy-Sixth Congress and again unsuccessfully for election in 1940 to the Seventy-Seventh Congress.

 Bernard became engaged as a labor organizer, legislative director, and civil rights activist.
 He had started working with the Steel Workers Organizing Committee of the CIO in 1937 and continued to 1942.
 He also worked with the United Electrical, Radio, and Machine Workers of America from 1943 to 1954.